merbla/KinectUs/README.md

-KinectUs - A messaging api to spread to love of Kinect via ZeroMQ
+KinectUs - A messaging api spreading the of the Kinect via ZeroMQ
 =================================================================

 Authors